SamThilmany/ILLUMINE-202401_Analysis-Pipeline/README.md

 ## General Remarks on the Repository

 The code is organized with object-oriented programming principles in mind.
-In the `classes/` directory you will find separate R files with S4 classes for a specific assessment, *e.g.*, the assessment of the AGC's fill percentage (`agc_fill.R`).
+In the `classes/` directory, you will find separate R files with S4 classes for a specific assessment, *e.g.*, the assessment of the AGC's fill percentage (`agc_fill.R`).
 To keep the code of these classes readable, the classes do not contain any code that manipulates data but only call functions responsible for those tasks.
 These functions can be found in the `utils/` directory with the `_helpers` suffix, *e.g.*, `agc_fill_helpers.R`.

-Finally, the `notebooks/` directory contains three Jupyter Notebooks that combine all the necessary steps for data analysis and visualization.
+Finally, the `notebooks/` directory contains three Jupyter Notebooks that combine all the necessary data analysis and visualization steps.
 The resulting files and images are saved in the `results/` directory.

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>